Entanglement in Elastic and Inelastic Two-particle Scatterings at High Energy: Formulation of entanglement entropy

 \subsection{Regularization of infinite Hilbert space volume}

 Let us regularize the infinite volume $V$ in the same way as Ref.~\cite{PS2}, which is the volume regularization.
-In Eq.~\eqref{P1crosec}, the first term is the contribution of non-interacting process, because it is non-zero only if the scattering angle $\theta$ is equal to zero.
-Therefore, in order to erase this term, which would be interpreted as the contribution of non-interacting initial states, we set the ``regularized volume'' ${\tilde V}$, again dimensionless, to be determined by the cancelation of the coefficient of the $\delta$-function in Eq.~\eqref{P1crosec}, namely
+In Eq.~\eqref{P1crosec}, the first term can be identified as the contribution of non-interacting process.
+Indeed it is generally infinite at $\theta =0$ being proportional to the infinite total volume $2 \delta(0)$ of the Hilbert space (see Eq.\eqref{infinite}).
+Eq.~\eqref{P1crosec} gives a finite solution only if the proportional factor,